Ultrametric spaces of branches on arborescent singularities: A reminder on intersection theory for normal surface singularities

 The {\bf intersection form}:

 is the symmetric bilinear form on $\Lambda$ which computes the intersection number of compact divisors on $\tilde{S}$.
-The following fundamental fact was proved by Du Val \cite[Section 4]{V 44} and Mumford \cite[Page 6]{M 61}.
-It is also a consequence of Zariski \cite[Lemma 7.4]{Z 62}:
+The following fundamental theorem was proved by Du Val \cite[Section 4]{DV 44} and Mumford \cite[Page 6]{M 61}.
+It is also a consequence of Zariski \cite[Lemma 7.4]{Z 62}.
+See also a proof in Lipman \cite[Lemma 14.1]{L 69}, where it is explained that the theorem remains true for normal surface singularities defined over arbitrary algebraically closed fields, possibly of positive characteristic:

 \begin{theorem} The intersection form of any resolution of $S$ is negative definite. \end{theorem}

 As a consequence, the map: